 If the "dubbed as it was transmitted" method was used for the series, it's possible most of the pre-empting was on account of the live recording facilities not always being available on the night.

-There is no clear record that Thailand screened Doctor Who again, even after the switch to PAL colour in 1973.
+There is no clear record that Channel 7 screened Doctor Who again, even after the switch to PAL colour in 1973 -- but see note below.

 Fate of the Prints?